equinor/ert/docs/ert/developer_documentation/roadmap.rst

 Forward models
 ~~~~~~~~~~~~~~

-Currently this is done by the jobs in the forward model logging to files.
+Currently this is done by the forward model steps in the forward model logging to files.
 These
-should probably be propagated by the :code:`job_dispatch` to the rest of the system
+should probably be propagated by the :code:`fm_dispatch` to the rest of the system
 via a message passing system.

 Workflows